Zorua162/docker-minecraft-console-client/README.md

 Credit goes to the MCC team for building Minecraft-Console-Client

 # Licence
-TODO: Likely also use CDDL as with MCC
-A licence for the source code of Minecraft-Console-Client can be found both in its code and also in the /licences folder.
+A licence for the source code of Minecraft-Console-Client can be found both in its source code, which is a submodule of this repo, and also in the /licences folder.